-Myth 8: There are restrictions on how reverse mortgage proceeds can be used.
+Myth 8: There are restrictions on how reverse mortgage loan proceeds can be used.

 FALSE.
 There are no restrictions.
 Cash proceeds from the reverse mortgage may be used for virtually any purpose.
-Many seniors have used reverse mortgages to pay off debt, help their kids, make ends meet or have a financial reserve.
+Many seniors have used reverse mortgages to pay off other debt, help their kids, make ends meet or have a financial reserve.

 Myth 9: Reverse mortgage lenders take advantage of seniors.